apache/kylin/website/_docs/howto/howto_use_restapi.md

 `GET /model/{modelName}`

 #### Path Variable
-* modelName - `required` `string` Data model name, by default it should be the same as cube name.
+* modelName - `required` `string` Data model name, by default it should be the same with cube name.

 #### Response Sample
 ```sh